Brendan Donovan Player Props: Cardinals vs. Pirates

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Brendan Donovan?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 |Cardinals vs Pirates Betting Trends & Stats